inkyusa/merge_tensorboard_scalars/README.md

 # Merge tensorboard scalars

 This is a simple example that takes a tensorflow event file as input and extract wish-to-plot scalars (e.g., train_loss, val_loss) and merge them to plot.
-Hopefully this helps someone may need.
+Hope this helps someone may need.

 # Dependencies
 * Tensorflow and tensorboard 1.x (mine is 1.15 but 1.xx should be fine.
 TODO 2.x??)